guard/guard-jasmine/README.md

 ## Options

 There are many options that can customize Guard::Jasmine to your needs.
+Options are simply supplied as hash when defining the Guard in your `Guardfile`:

+    guard 'jasmine', :all_on_start => false, :specdoc => :always do
+      ...
+    end

 ### General options